NOTE:Not presently open to the public

 Sunrise Mill is a 200-acre site located on the Swamp Creek, straddling the Townships of Upper Frederick, Lower Frederick, and Limerick, Pa.
 The centerpiece of this park is the building complex, featuring a sawmill, gristmill, house, barn, dam, and bridge.
-The earliest building, the gristmill, was constructed in 1767 by Michael Krause and Yost Bitting.
+The earliest building, the gristmill, was constructed in 1767 by Michael Krause and Yost Bitting, and then enlarged several times.
 The sawmill was added a few years later as more land needed to be cleared and lumber was needed for buildings.

 The barn was built in 1795 and still bears the initials of owners Jacob and Mary Shoemaker above the bay door from that era.
 The house, added to the site circa 1828, looks out over the beautiful Swamp Creek valley to the unique hemlock groves on the south banks.
 Downstream, the 1845 stone arch bridge was once a part of Old Nieffer Road that brought traffic directly through the property.
 Together, these structures create a sterling example of agriculture and industry in Southeast Pennsylvania, with elements representing 250 years of rural life in the region.

 Timber Framers Guild and TFEC are pleased to announce a series of workshops to be held this April 3rd to 7th at the Sunrise Mill complex.
 For a full description and registration information see: Documentation Workshop registration